CameronL97/Biological_weapon/README.md

 Currently due to the deadline of the Module this is for the model is currently unfinished however the majority of the model is finished.
 Further work is required to import the output of the model into the density map.

+## Roadmap

+No further work will be completed on this model at this current time.

+1. Create Agents - Completed

+2. Create Environment - Completed

+3. Create wind conditions - Completed

+4. Create falling conditions - Completed

+5. Create a landed switch - Completed

+6. Append landed bacteria to a new list - Completed

+7. Write new list to CSV - Failed (only writes 1 X and Y coordinate to the list)

+8. Produce density plots - Completed (with random numbers)

+9. Export density plot to Image - Completed

+10. Expand the model - Potential for further work if revisited

 ## Description

 The brief of the model was to produce a density map of the fallout of a biological weapon within a city.
 The bomb is set off a specific point within the city and release a number of deadly bacteria.
 The bacteria move around the city as the wind blows and have specific chances of moving in any direction.
 When the bacteria are below 75m they start to fall to the ground and when they land their X and Y coordinates are recorded to a CSV.
 This CSV is imported into another model the plots a density using Gaussian Kernel Density and exports the graphs to a .png file.